International Student Loans: The Complete Guide

 On a graduated repayment plan, your monthly payment will slowly increase over time.
-The hope being that you are able to afford higher and higher payments as you graduate and advance in your career.
+The hope is that you are able to afford higher and higher payments as you graduate and advance in your career.

 This repayment plan is similar to a graduated plan but can go up or down depending on your income at a given point in time.
 There is a little more security this way, as your payments will not jump if you lose your source income at a later time.